OperaVaria/instant-serotonin/docs/README.md

 # Instant Serotonin

-This is the source code for a simple webapp that scrapes the internet for meme animal (currently capybara and manul) pictures, and displays one at random when the user accesses the webpage.
+This is the source code for a simple webapp that scrapes the internet for cute animal pictures, and displays one at random when the user accesses the page.
 The app is mainly written in Python, utilising the Flask web framework.

 ## Functionality